tormol/nbstr/README.md

   On other architectures, the unsafe variant (or no_giants if enabled) will be used.
   Requires nightly rust for #[unsafe_no_drop_flag] and NonZero; If you care enough to use this hack, you care enough to use nightly.

-Clippy can be enabled with the **clippy** feature, to get a lot of warnings for things I think are OK.
+Clippy can be enabled with **clippy**, to get a lot of warnings for things I think are OK.

-Code has only been tested on x86_64, please test it elsewhere!
+## License

-**License**: Apache-2.0
+Apache-2.0